Home » What Causes Rats To Come in Your House?

 Electrical Wires

 Rats are attracted to electrical wires.
 They are round and easy for rats to grasp when chewing.
 Rodents mainly chew wires to grind down their teeth.
-They also use bits and pieces of chewed-up wires to build their nests.
+They also use bits of chewed-up wires to build their nests.

 Keeping your home tidy and getting rid of clutter reduces potential nesting areas for rats.
 It also denies them materials that they would otherwise use for nest building.